Overview

 - If needed, manually link the document to additional contracts, requests, or supplier profiles to maintain a single source of truth.

-Step 2: Assign Document Ownership
+Step 3: Assign Document Ownership

-Each document has an assigned owner responsible for keeping it up to date.Â
+Each document has an assigned owner responsible for keeping it up to date.
+By default, ownership is assigned as follows:

-- For contracts, ownership is assigned to contract owners.
+- Contracts: Ownership is assigned to the contract owner.Â

-Step 3: Set Expiration Dates and Notes
+Step 4: Set Expiration Dates and Notes

 Expiration dates help ensure documents are reviewed and updated on time.